-The "Japan-Korea Undersea Tunnel" connecting Kyushu and the Korean Peninsula has been proposed since the annexation of Japan and Korea in XNUMX, but it has not been realized even after a century.It has become a phantom plan, but when the South Korean conservative opposition considers construction before the by-election of the mayor in April, it has become a fire.
-While the relationship between Japan and South Korea has deteriorated, the administration is negative, but is it a complete picture?
-(Soul, Minoru Aisaka)
+A "Japan-Korea Undersea Tunnel" connecting Kyushu and the Korean Peninsula was proposed after Japan's annexation of Korea in 1910, but it has not been realized even after a century.
+Although the plan has turned into a phantom, South Korea's conservative opposition party has raised a fever that it will consider construction before the mayoral by-election in April.
+While Japan-Korea relations have deteriorated, the administration is negative, but is it a complete pipe dream?
+(Seoul / Aisaka Minoru)

-A spokesman for the ruling Democratic Party of Korea said, “The Korea-Japan tunnel is a" pro-Japanese "agenda that will make Japan more profitable.
-Is irresponsible.
-"The party's chairman of the policy committee also ironically said, "The only benefit we can get from a tunnel is to drive to Japan."
+A spokesperson for the ruling Democratic Party said, “The Korea-Japan tunnel is a ‘pro-Japanese’ agenda item that will increase Japan’s interests. is irresponsible," he criticized.
+The chairman of the party's policy committee sarcastically said, "The only benefit we can get from the tunnel is to drive to Japan."

-"The tunnel should be promoted as a long-term project between nations.
-It is not desirable for the ruling party to call the opposition pro-Japan and attack it," said the former president of Busan University of Foreign Studies in South Korea.Professor Emeritus Shinichiro Nagano of Daito Bunka University also insisted, "This is a project that should be carried out by national policy.
-If you are serious, you should make a presidential election pledge instead of a by-election of the mayor."
-He explained the background of the concept, the route plan (see CG), and the issues.
+A former president of South Korea's Busan University of Foreign Studies said, "The tunnel should be promoted as a long-term project between nations.
+It is not desirable for the ruling party to use the opposition party as pro-Japanese and attack it."
+Shinichiro Nagano, professor emeritus at Daito Bunka University, also argued, "This is a project that should be carried out as part of national policy.
+If it's serious, it should be a presidential campaign pledge, not a by-election for mayor."
+He explained the history of the concept, the proposed route (see CG), and the challenges.

-Mr. Nagano's optimal route is Plan A, which runs from Karatsu City in Saga Prefecture, through Iki in the remote islands of Nagasaki Prefecture, Tsushima, and Geojedo Island in South Korea to Busan.The total length is about XNUMX km, and it is estimated that the seabed is XNUMX km because it travels on land on Iki Island and Tsushima.
-There is also a B plan that goes straight to Busan without going through Geoje.
-Both are much longer than the Channel Tunnel (XNUMX km, XNUMX km under the sea), which opened in XNUMX.
-The maximum water depth is around XNUMX meters, and the ground is soft, so difficult construction is inevitable.
+Mr. Nagano thinks the best route is Plan A, which starts from Karatsu City in Saga Prefecture, passes through Iki and Tsushima in the remote islands of Nagasaki Prefecture, and goes through Korea's Geoje Island, etc., to Busan.
+With a total length of about 250 kilometers, the submarine section is estimated at 150 kilometers as it travels on land at Iki Island and Tsushima.
+There is also Plan B, which goes directly to Busan without going through Geoje.
+Both are much longer than the English Channel Tunnel, which opened in 1994 (50 km, with a submarine section of 38 km).
+The maximum water depth is around 200 meters, and the ground is soft, making construction difficult.

-The total construction cost is expected to be about XNUMX trillion won.The Japanese side will bear the cost from Karatsu to Tsushima, the boundary between Tsushima and Geoje Island will be split in half, and the Korean side will bear the cost from the island to Busan.
-Draw a plan to spend public expenses.
+The total construction cost is expected to be about 100 trillion won.
+Japan will bear the cost from Dangjin to Tsushima, the boundary between Tsushima and Geoje Island will be shared equally, and the South Korean side will bear the cost from the island to Busan.
+Draw a plan to expend public funds for both.

-Please see the linked page for the full article
+See linked page for full article